-David E. Ahdoot joined the firm in September 2007 and represents labor unions at the intersection of labor law, bankruptcy, arbitration, litigation, dispute resolution, and film finance matters.
-Mr. Ahdoot has been a partner since 2013 and currently serves on the Firm’s Management Committee.
+David E. Ahdoot represents labor unions and pension and health plans at the intersection of labor law, bankruptcy, arbitration, litigation, dispute resolution, copyright, secured transactions and motion picture finance matters, and is a managing partner, serving on the Firm’s management committee.

 He is a member of the AFL-CIO Lawyers Coordinating Committee, the Financial Lawyers Conference, the American Bankruptcy Institute, along with Labor Law, Bankruptcy, Entertainment Law, and Intellectual Property Sections of the American, California and Los Angeles County Bar Associations.